 So you are telling me a system that takes almost 2 Mario games worth of Memory got these people to the moon and back.

 That is insane to even think about.

-Apollo 13 was a disaster but it was also a miracle.
+The Missions was a disaster but also a Miracle.

 How skilled were these engineers to accomplish this?
 They had to make virtually zero mistakes for them to guide this crew back home and safe.
 I wish I could find out more information on what computers and operating system they were using.
 I can’t seem to find much more specifics.
 Truly amazing feat though, 1970 just think about that.
 Stuck in space, you are dependent on the technology that was available in 1970.
 Amazing…